vctr7/Web_Crawling/README.md

 - Clipping movie and book summaries(overviews) for recommendation system.

-- Extract text data from html and delete an unnecessary characters for NLP(natural language process).
+- Extract text data from html and delete unnecessary characters for NLP(natural language process).

 - Save data as .txt file